sophiecchen/personal-website/thoughts/security-and-dfir-resources.md

 ***

-These are my favorite resources for learning security, with a focus on DFIR.

 ## Security Fundamentals

 Building a basic understanding of how computers work as well and learning common security terminology and concepts is crucial for diving deeper into security.
 I've found these resources helpful for building a strong foundation.